wwylele/3ds-save-tool/DISA.md

 |0x3A|2|Padding|
 |0x3C|8|(For DATA partition only) IVFC level 4 offset|

 This header defines the rest components of the partition (IVFC descriptor, DPFS descriptor and partition hash).
-All offsets are relative to the beginning of the partition entry, except for `IVFC level 4 offset`, which is related to the beginning of the (DATA) partition.
+All offsets are relative to the beginning of the partition descriptor, except for `IVFC level 4 offset`, which is related to the beginning of the (DATA) partition.

 ### IVFC Descriptor